 Falling apart at the seams

 Since the dissolution of the Somali state, more than a million people died as a result of war, food crisis and diseases.
 Over three million people have fled the country and turned out to be refugees outside Somalia.
 Nowadays, the number of children and mothers suffering from acute malnutrition and famine is reportedly increasing at high speed.

-As there is no central authority as yet that restores total peace and the rule of law, Somali tribal disunity would further continue inviting global War on Terror to our home, as terrorist like Al shabab who claim ‘they fight Jihad and serve the interests of people’ would find an opportunity to benefit the status quo.
+As there is no central authority as yet that restores a total peace and rule of law, Somali tribal disunity would further continue inviting global War on Terror to their home, as terrorist like Alshabab who claim ‘they fight Jihad and serve the interests of people‘ would find an opportunity to benefit the status quo.
 Yet the terrorists would slaughter the defenceless, famine-stricken and war-ravaged Somali people every day.

-Although all the problems are too broad to address at once, yet our dream for a prosperous Somalia is hanged by a thread.
-This is owing to the fact that Somalis prefer tribal ideologies and pursue personal interests over the public cause.
+Although all the problems are too broad to address at once, yet the dream for a prosperous Somalia is hanged by a thread.
+This is owing to the fact that Somalis prefer clan ideologies and pursue personal interests over the public cause.
 There is nothing like a shared goal or unified aspiration at the moment.
-God knows when the lawlessness and instability would come to an end, but I believe, the pain is now hurting Somalis more than ever before.
+God knows when the lawlessness and instability would come to an end, but I believe, the pain is now hurting every Somali.
 The chaotic situation would no more loss momentum but rather would swallow up more innocent lives as long as Somalis deepen their divide.

 There is still hope, despite the sufferings

 There seems a glimpse of a better future for Somalia after the London Conference on Somalia.
 If the recommendations proposed in the communiqué are fulfilled by those concerned, Somalis can dust off their grotesque past and usher a new era of peace and stability.
 Let the above ills that drove Somalis bonkers over the decades serve good lessons and make sure you breathe a new life to your country.